joshlf/Snake-labyrinth/README.md

 Snake
 ======

-A game of snake inside a maze.
+A game of snake played a maze.